turnstileweb/ngx-webp-polyfill/README.md

 # Angular Webp Polyfill

 A Webp polyfill for Angular, using `webp-hero`.
-This module applies to polyfill as Angular Directives for:
+This module applies to polyfill as Angular Pipes/Directives for:
 1. Image elements
 2. Elements with a `background-image` style